Abdullah101298/leaflet_challenge/README.md

      <ul>

-          <li> Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and                  latitude. </li>
+          <1i> Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and                  latitude. </1i>

           <li> Data markers reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher                           magnitudes should appear larger and darker in color. </li>